gmeneze/Compiler/Parser/README.txt

 1. I have implemented a recursive descent parser.
 Each non-terminal symbol in the grammar (see list above) has it's own method in the code, which recursively expands the corresponding rules.

 2. Every non-terminal symbol's function expands based on the next token read from the scanner.
+    a.
+A look ahead is done to look at the next input token, if the token belongs to the first set of a production rule, then the rule is expanded.
+    b.
+Since each production rule of a non-terminal has a disjoint first set, the choice of rule based on one-lookahead is unique (LL(1) property).
+    c.
 If the function is able to expand the rule successfully it returns true, otherwise false.

 3. The program terminates when the starting non-terminal's function returns.
 The first non-terminal's function returns True if all the rules have been expanded correctly and the input file token being read is end of file ('').
-If it returns True, it means that the parser has completed successfully, else it means that it has failed.
+If it returns true, it means that the parser has completed successfully, else it means that it has failed.

 4. The program counts the number of global and local variables using a counter which is incremented in the non-terminals <data decls>, <data decls new> and <id list prime> whenever a variable declaration is encountered.